scotchapman/coding-test/README.md

 Instructions:
 Below a new feature is outlined.
 A minimal app has been step to help bootstrap development.
 You may choose to use these existing packages or add any frameworks that you wish to complete the test.

-Fertilizer Product Test:
+Fertilizer Product Feature:
 Update the app to display a list of fertilizer products where a user might be able to see a list of products that they might want to buy.
 Sample data is located in /src/server/sample.json.
-Each row may be clicked, which will open up a product in a new model/dialog and display some information about the product.
+Each row may be clicked, which will open up a product in a new model/dialog and display display nutrient analysis (the N-P-K values) for the product.
 The dialog should have a button to order that product.
 Pressing the button should decrease the quantity.
 If there is no product left, the button should be disabled.

 References:
 create-react-app: https://github.com/facebook/create-react-app